AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 All Automated Market Maker currently supported by the Merkl engine can be found [here](https://app.merkl.xyz/integrations).

-**To start deploying CLAMM campaigns on your AMM V3, integration with Merkl is required.** To integrate your V3 AMM with Merkl, please fill out the following [form](https://tally.so/r/3XJODP) and contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.&#x20;
+**To start deploying CLAMM campaigns on your AMM V3, integration with Merkl is required.** To integrate your V3 AMM with Merkl, please fill out the following [form](https://tally.so/r/3XJODP) and contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.

 ## Automated Liquidity Management Protocols (ALM)

-Merkl integrates with Automated Liquidity Managers (ALM) connected to concentrated liquidity pools.&#x20;
+Merkl integrates with Automated Liquidity Managers (ALM) connected to concentrated liquidity pools.

 * **For Users**: Discover how using ALMs integrated with Merkl can enhance your rewards by forwarding incentives directly to your positions.
 * **For Incentive Providers**: Learn how to integrate your ALM with Merkl and reward users for their deposits through the forwarding of rewards directly to your users.